 Personality Disorders are an enduring way of feeling, thinking and acting that is different from those around them.

+Those individuals suffering with Personality Disorders experience significant disruptions in their relationships, work and school.
+They are grouped together in clusters, based on their common characteristics.
 Personality Disorders are believed to have both genetic and environmental cause.
 There are no specific medications for Personality Disorders, however, some mediations are prescribed depending on symptoms (APA, 2013).

 Click the links below to find out more about Personality Disorders.